All Episodes

 It's all incestuous there.

-Her piece ran in politico.
+Her piece ran in Politico, piece that I'm referencing here.

-And I've got a Hillary soundbite coming up.
+Folks, we are a weekend, and I've got a Hillary soundbite coming up.

-You you you it'll it'll amuse you.
+You It'll amuse you.

 And Tapper says, Donald Trump has had some rather personal and pointed tweets out there.

-Have you have you learned anything from watching the way that Republicans dealt with him in primaries that will inform you how you will deal with such an unconventional candidate like Trump in the general election?
+Have you learned anything from watching the way that Republicans dealt with him in primaries that will inform you how you will deal with such an unconventional candidate like Trump in the general election?

 What?